erdemergin/mcp-server-atlassian-jira/README.md

 ## What is MCP and Why Use This Server?

 Model Context Protocol (MCP) is an open standard enabling AI models to connect securely to external tools and data sources.
-This server implements MCP specifically for Jira.
+This server implements MCP specifically for Jira Cloud.

 **Benefits:**